deckhouse/deckhouse/modules/020-deckhouse/docs/README.md

   * `Deployed` - release is applied.
 It means that the Deckhouse image tag was changed, but the update process of all components is going asynchronously and could not have been finished yet
   * `Outdated` - release is outdated and not used anymore.
-  *`Suspended` - release was suspended (for ex. it has an error).
-Can be set only if `suspended` release was not deployed yet
+  * `Suspended` - release was suspended (for ex. it has an error).
+Can be set only if `suspended` release was not deployed yet.

 ##### Update process